Skip to content

 3. Run rendering in a separate worker process or container

-For production systems, a good pattern is to isolate PDF rendering from the main application.
+For production systems, isolating PDF rendering from the main application is still a strong pattern.

 Benefits:

-3. Native Chromium memory is fully released when that worker process exits.
+3. native Chromium memory is fully released when that worker exits

 • Docker or Kubernetes environments